Forgotten Alien Emblems

 by Jörg Hillebrand and Bernd Schneider

 The first time that Klingons appear in Star Trek is in TOS: "Errand of Mercy", as occupying force on Organia.
-There is no sign of the famous Klingon trident emblem yet.
+There is no sign of the famous Klingon trefoil emblem yet.
 But when Kor is holding the proclamation imposing an assembly ban on the Organians (conveniently written in English!), we can make out something like a logo on the top of the sheet.
 At least it would have to be something official and not just an ornament if the proclamation were human-made.
 The idea that the logo is indeed meant to be the emblem of the Klingon Empire (or that of the Klingon Defense Force) at the time is corroborated by an apparently wooden wall relief that serves as a torch holder in Kor's office.
 It has the same pattern as the logo on the sheet.
 Hence, it is evident that the wall ornament must be of Klingon origin and was not simply taken over from the Organians.
-And since the two logos are the same, they should have a certain significance beyond being mere decoration.
+And since the two symbols are the same, they should have a certain significance beyond being mere decoration.